rickgennis/managebackups/src/managebackups.1.md

 **managebackups -0**
 : Show a one-line summary for each backup profile.
 The summary includes detail on the most recent backup as well as the number of backups, age ranges and total disk space.

+# PERMISSIONS
+Aside from access to read the files being backed up (on a remote server or locally) **managebackups** requires local write access for multiple tasks:
+ - writing to the log file (default /var/log/managebackups.log)
+ - writing its cache files (default /var/managebackups/caches)
+ - creating the local backup in the configured directory
+ - setting owners/groups/perms on faub-style backup files

+The first three of these can be achieved by moving the log/cache/backup files into a directory that **managebackups** has write access to.
+Alternatively, **managebackups** can be made suid or sgid (see **--install** and **--installsuid**).
+The fourth permission issue has no workaround.
+If you wish to use faub-style backups **managebackups** needs to run as root either via **--installsuid**, sudo or via the root user.
+Without root access faub-style backups can be created but all files will have the same owner.

 # ENVIRONMENT VARIABLES
 Environment variables are overriden by **--user**, **--confdir**, **--cachedir**, and **--logdir**.